jmigpin/editor/README.md

 - `~<digit>=path`: Replaces long row filenames with the variable.
 Ex.: a file named `/a/b/c/d/e.txt` with `~0=/a/b/c` defined in the top toolbar will be shortened to `~0/d/e.txt`.
 - `$font=[<name>|auto][,<size>]`: sets the row textarea font when set on the row toolbar.
 Useful when using a proportional font in the editor but a monospaced font is desired for a particular program output running in a row.
 Both name and size are optional (ex: `$font=mono`, `$font=,8`).
 Supports font aliases (e.g. `mono`, `regular`, `medium`) and font filenames (e.g. `$font=/path/to/font.ttf`).
-	- `auto`: for terminal rows, automatically scales the font down to ensure a **minimum** of 40 columns and 8 rows (or the fixed `rows`/`cols` options if specified).
+	- `auto`: for terminal rows, automatically scales the font down to ensure a **minimum** of columns/rows (or the fixed `rows`/`cols` options if specified).
 It will not scale up beyond the theme font size.
 The calculation takes into account the terminal grid mode and the logical newline margin.
 - `$scrollMode={auto}`: if the current bottom of the content is visible, auto scroll down when new content is added (ex: a cmd output).
 - `$terminal=<options>`: run commands in this row using a terminal emulator.Options are comma-separated.
 Negation is supported: ex: `$terminal=emu,no-kb`.
 	- `pty`: run as pseudo-terminal.